benjymous/annotations/sandman/sandman.05.md

 	Panel 2:  The Justice League used to have their headquarters in a satellite (which was in geosynchronous orbit except that none of the writers except Gardner Fox who originally described it knew what a geosync orbit was).
-Most if not all of the encounters with Dr. Destiny occured before the destruction of this satellite in _Crisis on Infinite Earths_.
+Most if not all of the encounters with Dr. Destiny occurred before the destruction of this satellite in _Crisis on Infinite Earths_.
 	Panel 4:  One of the other JL HQs was in Detroit, the other outside a town in Rhode Island called Happy Harbor, which was called the "Secret